×

 Share the article

 Sinusitis or sinus infection is a disease in which the paranasal sinuses swell.
 The production of slimy mucus helps moisten the nasal pathways.
 However, when there is too much production, the sinuses can become irritated.
-Various Causes Can Lead to Sinusitis Bacteria, allergies, fungi, and viruses.
+Various causes can lead to Sinusitis, such as bacteria, allergies, fungi, and viruses.

 There are many different types of sinusitis, each with its own symptoms.
 Some people have chronic sinusitis, acute sinusitis, recurrent sinusitis, or subacute sinusitis.
 Though the condition causes unpleasant sensations and pain, it usually goes away without medical help.
 However, if the symptoms become more severe, you may need to see a doctor.